What is a Guest Ministry Worth?

 This amount would resemble a paycheck before deductions, taking into consideration that the artist/speaker has taken at least a week’s worth of time preparing for the event/church service.
 Using this formula will allow churches to be generous without compromising stewardship.

-In general, Music Artists and Authors/Speakers (for 1 session) with 1 Cd or book can start at around $350.00 -$450.00 [plus expenses] Artists and speakers who have multiple products such as CDs, DVDs/books etc, travelling regionally or abroad can set honorarium guides starting between $500.00 – $850.00.
+In general, Music Artists and Authors/Speakers (for 1 session) with 1 Cd or book can start at around $350.00 to $450.00 [plus expenses] Artists and speakers who have multiple products such as CDs, DVDs/books etc, travelling regionally or abroad can set honorarium guides starting between $500.00 – $850.00.
 The bottom rate is a higher for guest artists and speakers because of the overhead of printing, licensing, time spent in the studio, recording costs ect., are weighed into the honorarium.

 Laurie’s Ministry Guidelines